GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 The :program:`pyqt-demo` Sysroot
 --------------------------------

-In this section we walk through the sysroot specification file for the :program:`pyqt-demo` demo, component by component.
+In this section we walk through the sysroot specification file for :program:`pyqt-demo`, component by component.

 openssl
 .......